 Because of this, you can know what to expect for your Saturday morning schedule and when to arrange to be dropped off and picked up.

-Students taking the ACT are generally dismissed around 12:15, and those taking the ACT with Writing are dismissed around 1:15.
-Beyond the test, it takes a few minutes for the proctors to collect everyone's tests and to gather your things and leave.
+Students taking the ACT are generally dismissed around 12:15 pm, and those taking the ACT with Writing are dismissed around 1:15 pm.
+Beyond the test, it takes a few minutes for the proctors to collect everyone's tests and for the students to gather their belongings and leave.
 The proctor will dismiss everyone, and you'll be all done and free to go.

-The ACT can feel like a time intensive and pressure-packed test for most students.
-Besides arranging your pick up and drop off time and knowing what to expect, is there anything else you can do to prepare for test day?
+The ACT is a time-intensive, pressure-packed test for most students.
+Besides arranging your pick-up and drop-off times and knowing what to expect, though, is there anything else you can do to prepare for ACT test day?

-Instead, leave early and give yourself plenty of time to arrive to the test center by 7:30, or 7:45 at the latest.
-Pack your bag the night before with everything you need, like Number 2 pencils and a calculator.
+Therefore, leave early and give yourself plenty of time to arrive at the test center by 7:30 am—7:45 at the latest.
+Pack your bag the night before with everything you need, such as No. 2 pencils and an approved calculator.
 Go to bed early, and eat a nutritious breakfast that will fuel your test-taking for the next few hours.

-Bring a snack and water for the break is a good idea, too.
-Don't underestimate the effect your physical state has on your mental clarity!
-Who can focus on trigonometry problems when their stomach is rumbling for everyone to hear?
+Bringing a snack and water for the break is a good idea, too.
+Don't underestimate the effects your physical state can have on your mental clarity!
+After all, who can focus on trigonometry problems when their stomach is rumbling for everyone to hear?
 Staying energized and hydrated, as well as taking advantage of your break time to move around out of your desk, will be refreshing and help you reset before diving into the challenging Reading section.

 Put simply, prepare yourself so the morning of your test goes as smoothly as possible.
-Bring everything you need, and know your exact testing schedule.
-By 12:15 or 1:15, you'll be all finished and ready to celebrate completing the ACT!
+Bring everything you need and know your exact testing schedule.
+Then by 12:15 or 1:15 pm, you'll be all finished and ready to celebrate completing the ACT!

 Did you know that more recent ACT practice tests are better representations of what you'll get on test day, while the older ones are a little too easy?
 At least, that's what test experts say.
 Read here about whether or not the ACT has been getting harder in the past few years.